Alinto/SOGo6-server/docs/CODING_RULE.md

 ### file's name
 #### Python files
-* PascalCase if the file contains onr main class.
+* PascalCase if the file contains one main class.
 File's name must match the class
-* camelCase if the files only contains utility methods and samll classes.
+* camelCase if the files only contains utility methods and small classes.

 #### Mardkwon files
 Uppercase with underscore between words.